 - "Free cooling" for information technology rooms is used in the Hancock ERCL Data Center and Lower West Cedar P LAN Room.
-The principle is simple; when the outside air is cold enough the (warmed) chilled-water returning from the data-centre is cooled in a separate coil rather than using the compressor cycle – thus saving electricity.
+The principle is simple; when the outside air is cold enough the (warmed) chilled-water returning from the data center is cooled in a separate coil rather than using the compressor cycle – thus saving electricity.
 Fans are still required to circulate the air and pumps to circulate the water.

-- Physical plant staff are responsible for the collection of garbage and recyclables from campus residence areas and academic buildings and are trained to follow appropriate collection and recycling procedures.
+- Physical Plant staff are responsible for the collection of garbage and recyclables from campus residence areas and academic buildings and are trained to follow appropriate collection and recycling procedures.

 - When the College does construction demolitions, everything is recycled (concrete, bricks, etc.).